FAQ: Saving Lives and Livelihoods

 Why is funding this partnership so important right now for Africa?

 As of June 6, 2021, the number of reported COVID-19 cases in Africa surpassed 4.9 million, with more than 130,000 deaths.
 The pandemic has plunged the continent into its first economic recession in more than 25 years.
 The African Development Bank notes that COVID-19 could reverse hard-won gains in poverty reduction over the past two decades and has the potential to drive 39 million people into extreme poverty in 2021 alone.

 Financing is critical to ensure equitable access to safe and efficacious vaccines.
 However, the unmet financial costs to purchase, deliver, and administer vaccines across Africa remain significant.

-What is the relationship between this initiative and the ongoing efforts under COVAX and the African Vaccines Acquisition Task Team (AVATT)?
+What is the relationship between this initiative and the ongoing efforts under COVAX and the African Vaccines Acquisition Task Team (AVAT)?
 Why is additional funding required?